TheTechRobo/Python_Collatz_Conjecture/README.md

 <hr />
 UPDATE LOG

+From May 2020 to January 2020 (by TheTechRobo):
+  - Added option to print numbers
+  - Add docstrings
+  - Move things around
+  - minor changes

 17/12/20 (10:27) (by lewiswatson55):
   - Updated to non-deprecated time module
   - Removed Test/Beta Files
   - Noted project is not actively maintained

-Sunday May 17, 2020 (by thetechrobo):

-- Forked
-- Minor changes

 13/08/17 (02:24) (by lewiswatson55):
   - Added Iteration Count